First Glance

 First Glance is the seventh studio album by Canadian rock band April Wine, released in March 1978.
-First Glance became April Wine's first gold record outside Canada.
-The album spawned the hit single "Roller" and was a hit in Flint, Michigan and radio listeners there made "Roller" a top requested song.
-It ended up as a top forty hit in the States.
-After the release of First Glance, bands such as Rush, Journey, and Styx all requested for April Wine to open their shows in the United States.
+First Glance became April Wine's first significant record internationally.
+The album spawned the hit single "Roller", which remains one of their most popular songs and a classic rock staple.
+It peaked in the top forty hit in the United States.

+After the success of First Glance, bands such as Rush, Journey and Styx requested for April Wine to open their shows in the United States.

+Track listing

 Canadian track listing

 All tracks written by Myles Goodwyn unless otherwise noted.